codymlewis/ids_presentation/README.md

-# The Step-by-Step Process of ML and FL
+# Machine Learning and Federated Learning Techniques for Anomaly Detection

 A presentation I did on the step-by-step process for machine learning and federated learning of an Intrusion Detection System (IDS).